Ready for this DIY elemental diet for SIBO patients post?

 - Absorb Plus’ main problem is that it does not contain fat, so you can’t forget to add that into your formulation.

-- The amino acid powder you use should contain full range of amino acids; 15 – 20% of total calories per day.
+- The amino acid powder you use should contain full range of free amino acids; 15 – 20% of total calories per day.

 - If you use MCT or coconut oil for your fat source, get yours top quality from Perfect Supplements and save 10% at checkout with GUTSY10: MCT oil HERE, coconut oil HERE.